 The right amount of savings will be in place when you finally retire, and your assets will be managed in a way that protects you against the unexpected so that you are never caught short in a downturn if you work with a financial advisor who specializes in retirement income planning.

 There are, as you can see, a lot of good reasons to start thinking about retirement early.

-You need to take the initiative if you want to reach your retirement goals.
+You need to take the initiative and futureproof your finances if you want to reach your retirement goals.
 The earlier you begin saving and investing for retirement, the more comfortable your golden years will be.